Vibe Coding

 Coming from a background in bench science, or what we affectionately referred to as “wetlab”, I like to test everything I do, and I like my tests to be fast and representative of what I expect to find when I run things “for real”.

 Most people I’ve met who are newer to data engineering find that it’s not immediately obvious how to write and run tests for data things.
 It’s different enough from writing unit tests for web apps that there are some pitfalls to be aware of.
+This post is about that.

 Data Engineering Is Software Engineering